feophan/tenguesta_ngoldorinwa/docs/index.md

 ## Updates

++ v0.3.1:
+	+ the way to provide primary sources is fixed;
+	+ the chapter 'Sounds' is added.
 + v0.2.3:
 	+ the site's name has been changed to accomodate new spelling convention;
 	+ the chapter 'Comparison' is added.